Learn how to Paint Wooden Christmas signs for Outdoors

 Once you have the use colors laid, its time to embellish.
 You can add shimmer, polka dots, swirls,.. the possibilities are endless!
 JUST HAVE FUN!
 After all,.. its only paint. 😉

 For the polka dots there are a couple things you can do to make it easier on yourself.
 I didn’t use them, but for the snow you may opt to use these sponge pouncers.
-Personally I wanted imperfect and used my paint brush for that, his pink cheeks and the coal lumps. (for the cheek color I just mixed a tiny amount of the Republic Red into my Snow Owl) Then for the tiny dots you can usually use the back end of a paint brush!
-Don’t be scared to load it up (to the point just before dripping) the just press it over the surface and pull it back up!
+Personally I wanted imperfect and used my paint brush for that then proceeded to use it on his pink cheeks and the coal lumps. (for the cheek color I just mixed a tiny amount of the Barn Red into my cotton) Then for the tiny dots you can usually use the back end of a paint brush!
+Don’t be scared to load it up (to the point just before dripping) then just dab it on the surface and pull it back up straight!
 I used this approach on the scarf and band around the hat.

 Isn’t he so happy and cute??